juhp/hkgr/README.md

 ## Explanation

-You are preparing for a release:
+You are preparing for a release...

+You commit changes to your package and push them to check CI results:

 ```
 $ git commit -m "new release"
 $ git push
 ```

-You commit changes to your package and push them to check CI results.

 ### tagdist